Demonstrations & Loans

 Assistive technology can be expensive and often, even after years of use, there is still a lot of life left in the used equipment.
 We strive to facilitate the reutilization of gently used devices and parts.

-Assistive Technology supports four services to help you obtain equipment at a much-reduced price and to assist you in placing your used devices in the hands of someone who can use it:
+Assistive Technology in New Hampshire supports four services to help you obtain equipment at a much-reduced price and to assist you in placing your used devices in the hands of someone who can use it:

 Refurbished Equipment Marketplace is a service area of ATECH Services which offers used equipment that has been cleaned and refurbished by trained technicians.
 Get devices at a discounted cost compared to new.
 The REM is located in Concord, but you can also visit the online showroom to find out what is available.

 COA - Chapin Senior Center lends out mobility equipment at no cost to any community member in need.
 You do not need to be a COA member.
 The equipment must be signed out by completing a brief form and questionnaire.
 We ask that equipment be returned clean and in good working order within two weeks of the date it was borrowed.
 If you have any questions or concerns regarding a piece of equipment please call COA at 526-6368.

 Further afield in New England the following resources offer equipment as well:

 Connecticut: The NEAT Center at Oak Hill refurbishes used Durable Medical Equipment, such as wheelchairs, scooters, etc. They inspect, repair and ensure that the devices are properly working then sell them at a significant discount.

 Maine: ALLTECH is a non-profit organization offering a "Recycle and Reuse" service.
 The program accepts donations of gently used equipment such as wheelchairs, walkers, bath seats and many others.
 The equipment is then sanitized and restored to good working condition and then made available for purchase at a much reduced, affordable price.

 Disability Services continues to expand its assistive technology capacity to meet the needs of all students including an assistive technology lab.